Healthequity Target of Unusually High Options Trading (NASDAQ:HQY)

-Healthequity Inc (NASDAQ:HQY) was the recipient of some unusual options trading activity on Wednesday.
-Investors bought 2,596 put options on the stock.
-This represents an increase of 1,977% compared to the typical daily volume of 125 put options.
+Healthequity Inc (NASDAQ:HQY) was the recipient of some unusual options trading on Wednesday.
+Stock traders bought 2,542 call options on the stock.
+This represents an increase of 391% compared to the average daily volume of 518 call options.

-Healthequity (NASDAQ:HQY) last posted its quarterly earnings results on Tuesday, June 2nd.
-The company reported $0.43 EPS for the quarter, missing the consensus estimate of $0.44 by ($0.01).
-Healthequity had a negative net margin of 0.05% and a positive return on equity of 9.52%.
-The business had revenue of $190.00 million during the quarter, compared to the consensus estimate of $193.32 million.
-During the same quarter in the prior year, the firm posted $0.31 EPS.
-The company’s revenue for the quarter was up 118.4% compared to the same quarter last year.
-Research analysts expect that Healthequity will post 1.25 earnings per share for the current year.
+In related news, CEO Jon Kessler sold 100,000 shares of the company’s stock in a transaction on Wednesday, May 27th.
+The stock was sold at an average price of $62.59, for a total value of $6,259,000.00.
+Following the completion of the transaction, the chief executive officer now directly owns 405,715 shares in the company, valued at $25,393,701.85.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 3.70% of the company’s stock.

-In other news, CEO Jon Kessler sold 100,000 shares of the firm’s stock in a transaction on Wednesday, May 27th.
-The shares were sold at an average price of $62.59, for a total transaction of $6,259,000.00.
-Following the sale, the chief executive officer now directly owns 405,715 shares in the company, valued at approximately $25,393,701.85.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-3.70% of the stock is owned by company insiders.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+FMR LLC boosted its holdings in Healthequity by 14.7% in the fourth quarter.
+FMR LLC now owns 3,936,310 shares of the company’s stock valued at $291,562,000 after purchasing an additional 505,907 shares during the last quarter.
+Jackson Square Partners LLC boosted its holdings in Healthequity by 5.6% in the fourth quarter.
+Jackson Square Partners LLC now owns 3,570,109 shares of the company’s stock valued at $264,437,000 after purchasing an additional 190,506 shares during the last quarter.
+Wasatch Advisors Inc. boosted its holdings in Healthequity by 23.2% in the first quarter.
+Wasatch Advisors Inc. now owns 2,698,113 shares of the company’s stock valued at $136,498,000 after purchasing an additional 508,358 shares during the last quarter.
+Janus Henderson Group PLC boosted its holdings in Healthequity by 11.5% in the fourth quarter.
+Janus Henderson Group PLC now owns 2,385,520 shares of the company’s stock valued at $176,695,000 after purchasing an additional 246,804 shares during the last quarter.
+Finally, State Street Corp boosted its holdings in Healthequity by 1.8% in the first quarter.
+State Street Corp now owns 2,230,007 shares of the company’s stock valued at $112,816,000 after purchasing an additional 39,679 shares during the last quarter.
+97.47% of the stock is owned by hedge funds and other institutional investors.

-Several large investors have recently bought and sold shares of the company.
-Alliancebernstein L.P. raised its stake in shares of Healthequity by 969.9% during the 1st quarter.
-Alliancebernstein L.P. now owns 1,938,272 shares of the company’s stock worth $98,057,000 after acquiring an additional 1,757,107 shares in the last quarter.
-William Blair Investment Management LLC acquired a new position in Healthequity during the 1st quarter valued at approximately $75,630,000.
-ArrowMark Colorado Holdings LLC acquired a new position in Healthequity during the 1st quarter valued at approximately $37,774,000.
-Norges Bank acquired a new position in Healthequity during the 4th quarter valued at approximately $51,462,000.
-Finally, Wasatch Advisors Inc. increased its stake in Healthequity by 23.2% during the 1st quarter.
-Wasatch Advisors Inc. now owns 2,698,113 shares of the company’s stock valued at $136,498,000 after purchasing an additional 508,358 shares in the last quarter.
-Institutional investors and hedge funds own 97.47% of the company’s stock.
+Healthequity (NASDAQ:HQY) last issued its earnings results on Tuesday, June 2nd.
+The company reported $0.43 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.44 by ($0.01).
+Healthequity had a positive return on equity of 9.52% and a negative net margin of 0.05%.
+The company had revenue of $190.00 million during the quarter, compared to analysts’ expectations of $193.32 million.
+During the same period in the previous year, the company earned $0.31 EPS.
+Healthequity’s quarterly revenue was up 118.4% on a year-over-year basis.
+Research analysts expect that Healthequity will post 1.25 EPS for the current fiscal year.

 Healthequity Company Profile